arangodb/docs/3.10/graphs-pregel.md

 `9007199254740991` (max safe integer) means that there is no connection between a pair of vertices.

-The algorithm will run until it converges, the iterations are bound by the diameter (the longest shortest path) of your graph.
+The algorithm runs until it converges.
+The iterations are bound by the diameter (the longest shortest path) of your graph.

 Requires a `source` document ID parameter.
 The result field needs to be